jgo80/react-native-yoga-jsi/README.md

 > **⚠️ Experimental Warning**
-> This library is in its experimental phase and may have breaking changes.
+> This library is in its experimental phase, might be unstable, and may have breaking changes in the future.

 ---